Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Gauging a non-relativistic particle model on the 3-torus

+All non-vanishing Dirac brackets between extended phase-space variables are obtained in the Appendix \ref{App B}.
+If we switch to the dimensionless coordinates, using following relations,

-It is easy to investigate that the equations of motion in the constructed theory give the following correction for the acceleration of the free particle which does not feel any potential.
+and expanding the obtained acceleration $ \ddot{r} $ (Appendix \ref{App C}) to the first order of $ \epsilon $, it is easy to investigate that the equations of motion \eqref{abc} in the constructed theory give the following correction for the acceleration of free particle which does not feel any potential.
 As we know, these corrections are equal to zero for common situations.

-It is evident that these accelerations depend on the position, momentum and the kinetic energy of the particle and are of the order of $ (Length)^{-1} $.
+We notice that the acceleration above is independent of the gauge, since to the first order of $ \epsilon $, no $ \hat\kappa $ is included in \eqref{accel0}.

-For a particle with unit mass which is affected by the potential in a theory with flat space and the topology $\mathbb{R}^3$, all the terms in \eqref{accel} vanish but the first term $-\frac{\partial V}{\partial x_{i'}} $.
-So, we obtain the Newton's second law as $\mathcal{F}=\ddot x_{i'}$.
+For a particle with unit mass which is affected by the potential in a theory with flat space and the topology $\mathbb{R}^3$, all the terms in \eqref{accel} vanish but the first term $-\frac{\partial V}{\partial x_{i}} $.
+So, we obtain the Newton's second law as $\mathcal{F}=\ddot x_{i}$.

 On the other hand, for a gauged theory, the relation \eqref{accel0} contains extra terms which have the capability to be explained as the correction of the Newton's second law.

-These correction terms can be used for phenomenology of the MOND theory, and somehow, be the candidate to explain dark matter.
+Also as it is mentioned in Appendix \ref{App B}, if we transform from natural unit to SI by $ X_i=\frac{c}{H_0}x_i $, there is an overall factor $ \frac{H_0}{c} $ multiplied to the correction terms of any new terms, both in equations of motion and symplectic structure.